fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/Get-MsolGroupMember.md

 ## OUTPUTS

 ### Microsoft.Online.Administration.GroupMember
-This cmldet returns objects that contain the following information:
+This cmdlet returns objects that contain the following information:

 * CommonName.
 The common name of the group.